sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 Example with Ninja:

-- In Windows Start menu, search for `Native Tools Command Prompt` and run the one correponding to your Windows architecture (x64 for 64-bit, x86 for 32-bit).
+- In Windows Start menu, search for `Native Tools Command Prompt` and run the one corresponding to your Windows architecture (x64 for 64-bit, x86 for 32-bit).
 - Go to the build directory with `cd`
 - Run `ninja`